dotnet/project-system/docs/repo/coding-conventions.md

 We use the same coding style conventions as outlined in [.NET Framework Coding Styles](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md), with the following additions:

-- We put one type per file, including nested types.
+- DOI put one type per file, including nested types.
 Files containing a nested type, should follow the `Parent.NestedType.cs` convention.
 Generic types should follow the ``GenericWithOneTypeParameter`1.cs``, ``GenericWithTwoTypeParameters`2.cs`` convention.
+If you have a single generic type,`GeneraticWithOneTypeParamter.cs` is acceptable.
 - We avoid using regions.
 - We sort members in classes in the following order; fields, constructors, events, properties and then methods.
 - We favor private fields over private properties.